CelestialShine/Longitudinal-Chest-X-Ray/README.md

 Wr arrange data based on the "StudyDate" from https://physionet.org/content/mimic-cxr-jpg/2.0.0/ Metadata files.

+I have also extracted the image paths from the annotation.json file and added them as train.json, test.json, and val.json in this GitHub repository

-Run bash run_mimic_cxr.sh to train a model on the MIMIC-CXR data.
+Run bash run_mimic_cxr.sh to train a model on the data.